Who Built Bryn Mawr? Internships

 These internships will offer students the opportunity to learn how to do historical research with primary sources and make interpretive arguments in exhibition and website formats.
 They will develop digital and material archives skills, as well as curatorial and website development strategies.

-The interns will work as a team under the direction of Professor Ignacio Gallup-Diaz and in close collaboration with staff in Special Collections and Digital Scholarship to produce the next Who Built Bryn Mawr? exhibition, tentatively scheduled for Fall 2021.
+The interns will work as a team under the direction of Professor Ignacio Gallup-Diaz and in close collaboration with staff in Special Collections and Digital Scholarship to produce the next Who Built Bryn Mawr? exhibition.

 To apply, complete the online application form.